 Vitamin C is also a great way to increase iron absorption, so add some sweet peppers to your salad and a small glass of fresh orange juice to your breakfasts.

-Other possible nutrient deficiencies you should be aware of are:
+Other possible nutrient deficiencies you should be aware of if adopting a diet that includes less meat and fish are:

 What foods can I eat on the Flexitarian diet?